Kane Smego and Will McInerney ARE Crossing Cultures in Verse

-This workshop is ideal for any of your students (or faculty/staff) who have crossed cultures and are looking for a way to process and express the experience – for example: re-entry for study abroad, international students pursuing a degree abroad or preparing to return home, multicultural teams, etc. It is designed for non-poets and can even be delivered to non-native English speakers!
-You do not have to be a lyrical wizard to participate, create and reflect on your international experience.
-(Please scroll down to request information on booking Kane and Will.)
+This workshop is ideal for anyone who has crossed cultures and is looking for a way to process and express the experience – for example: re-entry for study abroad, international students pursuing a degree abroad or preparing to return home, multicultural teams, repatriates, etc. It is designed for non-poets and can also be delivered to non-native English speakers and in Spanish.
+You do not have to be a lyrical wizard to participate, create and reflect – we promise!

 “What better medium to talk about us – our lives, our faults, our aspirations, our losses, our deepest problems – than poets who can see to the bottom and depth of everything, and make it an experience at the same time?
 We are blessed to have such magic in our midst.” – Ellie Kinnaird, North Carolina State Senator, 23rd District ,

 “I really enjoyed this workshop.
 To be honest, beforehand, I felt a bit neutral about it since I don’t consider myself a poet.
 But I was very happy with the results.
 Kane is very clear and encouraging at the same time.
 I felt it gives me another tool of self exploration, communication, and a way to express creativity while at the same time remembering and recording important moments. “ – Maria, Spain